C++ Math sin

 Return value

-It returns the sine of an angle given in radian in the range[-1,1].
+It provides the sine value of an angle specified in radians within the interval of [-1, 1].

 Example 1